liamshort/storage-solution/README.md

 ## Overview

 This tool allows users Linux users to synchronise a local directory with an AWS S3 Bucket, providing a relatively cheap alternative to Cloud Storage Services such as OneDrive, DropBox or GoogleDrive when storing low volumes of data.
+Allows users to backup files to the cloud and manage them from multiple PCs.
+Option for users to get notified via Slack of Photos taken that day on previous years.

 ## Prerequisites